Z2PackDev/Z2Pack/doc/source/index.rst

 .. rubric:: Getting in touch

 The development version of Z2Pack is hosted on `GitHub <http://github.com/Z2PackDev/Z2Pack>`_ .
-Post an issue there or contact `me <http://github.com/greschd>`_ directly with questions / suggestions / feedback about Z2Pack.
+If you have a suggestion or have found a bug in the code, please post an issue there.
+For general questions, you can write to the Z2Pack mailing list z2pack@lists.phys.ethz.ch .
+You can also `subscribe <https://lists.phys.ethz.ch/listinfo/z2pack>`_ to the mailing list if you would like to participate in discussions.

 .. rubric:: Indices and tables